 Glaucoma is one of the leading causes of blindness in the United States, and the condition is irreversible, making early detection and treatment of paramount importance.
-At KLM Eye MDs in Brooklyn, New York, the team of ophthalmologists is trained to identify the early signs of glaucoma.
+At KLM Eye MDs in Midwood of Brooklyn, New York, the team of ophthalmologists is trained to identify the early signs of glaucoma.
 Since glaucoma often has no symptoms and family history is a risk factor, it’s critical to see your ophthalmologist regularly.
 Call or book an appointment online today.

 Glaucoma is the name of a group of diseases that produce vision loss by damaging your optic nerve.
 There are several types of glaucoma, but the two most common are:

 Open-angle glaucoma is the most common type of glaucoma.
 It happens gradually and is a condition where your eyes can't drain fluid properly, leading to a buildup of pressure that over time damages your optic nerve.
 This type of glaucoma is usually painless and causes no vision changes early in the disease.

 Your eyes produce a fluid called the aqueous, and this fluid needs to pass through your eye and drain out through an area called the angle of the eye, which is located between your iris and your cornea.
 When this drain doesn’t function well, fluid and pressure can build up in your eyes.

 This type of glaucoma can be chronic or acute.
 An acute attack of angle closure glaucoma occurs when your drainage area (the angle of the eye) closes off completely, which leads to pain, blurry vision, headache, and nausea, and ultimately vision loss.

 This is an ocular emergency that requires immediate intervention.
 If you have any concerns about this condition, call KLM Eye MDs right away.

 The more common form of glaucoma is open-angle glaucoma.
 This form of the disease happens slowly, without any symptoms, so regular eye exams at KLM Eye MDs make all the difference.